SethRobertson/GitBestPractices/0main.md

     to save space.
 You can rebase, filter, or squash these unwanted commits away, but this is rewriting history and can cause problem.
-    So if you really must do so, isolate these files into a repository so that at least everything else will not be affected.q
+    So if you really must do so, isolate these files into a repository so that at least everything else will not be affected.

 * Group concepts into a superproject